sglavoie/sglavoie.github.io-source/content/tips-and-tricks/0012_dispose_of_spam_with_disposable_emails.md

 This is pretty straightforward and even though you initially have to do more work to set things up, this can work very well for various reasons:

 1. You get 15GB on each Gmail account.
-This can be useful, as long as you don't abuse it and get banned for life without the possibility of ever communicating through email ever again in your lifetime <i class="fas fa-smile"></i>.
+This can be useful, as long as you don't abuse it and get banned for life without the possibility of ever communicating through email ever again in your lifetime.

 2. You can apply custom filters such as `send to trash` for each secondary account before forwarding what's left to your main account.
 You can then apply a filter in your main account to visually get a hint of where the email is coming from, like a label `my.second.email@gmail.com`.